 The application front end architecture comprises a web application, a file store, and a NoSQL database.

-1. The web application is built with the Next.js framework, which allows us to develop both the front-end and back-end using TypeScript.
 The front-end is designed as a Single-Page Application (SPA) and written in React, also taking advantage of the abstractions offered by Next.js.
-Another benefit of Next.js is the possibility to use Next.js API Routes to create a serverless back-end to optimize resource utilization.

-2. MinIO is used as file store for persisting uploaded photos, generated avatars, etc.
+for persisting uploaded photos, generated avatars, etc.database

-4. For the database, the application leverages MongoDB capabilities for storing users’ information and more.
+, the application leverages MongoDB capabilities for storing users’ information and more.WebGL application

-6. The avatar generation is handled by a Makehuman process running in background.
+is handled by a Makehuman process running in background.The application consists of seven docker containers:

 The deployment of these containers is coordinated by the Docker Compose configuration file.